Fivell/policies/source/sections/04-risk_management_policy.md

-The two principle components of the risk management process - risk assessment and risk mitigation - will be carried out according to the following schedule to ensure the continued adequacy and continuous improvement of Datica's information security program:
+The two principle components of the risk management process - risk assessment and risk mitigation - will be carried out according to the following schedule to ensure the continued adequacy and continuous improvement of Versionista's information security program:

-- Scheduled Basis - an overall risk assessment of Datica's information system infrastructure will be conducted annually.
+- Scheduled Basis - an overall risk assessment of Versionista's information system infrastructure will be conducted annually.
 The assessment process should be completed in a timely fashion so that risk mitigation strategies can be determined and included in the corporate budgeting process.
 - Throughout a System's Development Life Cycle - from the time that a need for a new, untested information system configuration and/or application is identified through the time it is disposed of, ongoing assessments of the